Local islands are reopened on 15 October 2020 onwards. Maldives Reopening Guideline.

-Opposite the bikini-beach there is a long and beautiful house reef with live soft and hard corals.
-Many fish, including huge schools of parrot fish, can be seen during a snorkel.
-Also, almost every day you will see stingrays, small cuttlefish, turtles and octopuses.
+Opposite the bikini-beach, there is a long and beautiful house reef with live soft and hard corals.
+Many fish, including huge schools of parrotfish, can be seen during a snorkel.
+Also, almost every day you will see stingrays, small cuttlefish, turtles, and octopuses.
 Sometimes there are even mantas!
-I saw only once mantas during off-season.
+I saw only once mantas during the off-season.

 Ukulhas is home to sea turtles.
 Once I saw three (!) turtles there at once.
-This can only be seen on snorkelling safaris on other reefs.
+This can only be seen on snorkeling safaris on other reefs.

-Truly large schools of fish, living corals and manta rays can only be seen during a snorkelling safari.
+Truly large schools of fish, living corals, and manta rays can only be seen during a snorkeling safari.

 Between Ukulhas and Mathiveri there is a lagoon, where up to 20 mantas gather together!
 This is the only place in this area with manta rays.
 Therefore, tourists often come there both from local islands and from resorts.

 How to snorkel with manta rays?
 Mantas are very intelligent and friendly animals that if they feel threatened, they will never come to you.
 What to do in this case?
 It’s simple, as soon as you jump into the water and see mantas, just do not rush and swim toward them very carefully and wait a bit.
 If the manta feels that you are not a threat, it will come to you.
 Chasing manta rays is the last thing you need to do because it will be faster than you in any case.